IT investors to invest billions in the production of industrial controllers based on Penza's "Electromechanics Atom"

 • Vadim Podolny (10%).

 Specific details of the project have not yet been disclosed, but it is known that "CR" intends to create a full-cycle enterprise for the development and production of industrial electronics for APCS and communication systems.
-The production capacity should be 100,000 devices per year.
+The production capacity should be 100 thousand devices per year.

-According to the company's estimates, the Russian market for industrial controllers is estimated at over 200 billion rubles, and "CR" plans to occupy at least 15% of this segment.
+According to the company's estimates, the Russian market for industrial controllers is estimated at more than 200 billion rubles, and "CR" plans to occupy at least 15% of this segment.

 Prospects for the industrial automation market

-According to a study by company B1, in 2024, the volume of the Russian market for industrial automation and telecommunications equipment reached 642 billion rubles.
+According to a study by company B1, in 2024 the volume of the Russian market for equipment for industrial automation and telecommunications reached 642 billion rubles.
 It is expected to exceed 1.15 trillion rubles by 2030, with an average annual growth of 10%.

 Main market segments: